 When it comes time to explain how and why your rates may be changing, let the EFC’s data-driven resources do some of the talking for you.
 The Water and Wastewater Rates Dashboard can give you quick, visual answers to complex questions and comparisons for your utility.
 Use the newly published North Carolina Water and Wastewater Rates Report to understand the larger context of rates in the state.

 Last but not least, the downloadable spreadsheet tables contain rate structures and bill amounts for those who want to dive into the straight numbers.
 Whether these resources are new to you or familiar staples, there are tools and features that can help effectively communicate decisions about your utility’s position and goals for the upcoming year.

 Have you used our Rate Dashboard, Rates Report, tables, or other tools to change your rates?
-Let us know in the comments below.
+Let us know.